 A simple, yet modern design feels very sturdy and can be folded to take up less space.

-The ANC feature also works really well, with no background hiss.
-Not only it can silence the constant sounds like airplane noise, but also human speech and loud keyboard presses.
+Not only can the active cancellation silence constant sounds like airplane noise, but also human speech and loud keyboard presses.

 4. iTeknic IK-BH005

 Solid wireless headphones with great comfort and noise reduction technology.